-The guilt is universal, sin affects every single human being, no one has made their own decision to honor God, all are subject to the wrath of God.
+The guilt is universal.
+Sin affects every single human being.
+No one have made their own decision to honor God all, all are subject to the wrath of God.
 There is no one in the entire world who has not sinned and there is no one who is not subject to God's wrath, which is our problem.